jsykrie/intro-to-ds/README.md

 These assignments were completed in R Studio and written in R Markdown.

 Each assignment folder contains both the R Markdown file and the PDF generated from the R Markdown file.

+My answers to the two assessments and the files for our project are also contained in this repository.